Configure service failure detection

 Because most customers don't consider broken links to be a problem on their server, Dynatrace classifies broken links as client-side problems and not automatically as failures on the server side.
 However, you can enable the Consider 404 HTTP response codes as failures switch to classify broken links as server-side failures.
 After doing so, you can associate additional hosts at other domains to your application by adding the name of the host under Add other application domain.

-These exceptions indicate that the client aborted the operation.
-Although they are technical errors, in principle they don't count as failed requests, because they aren't caused by faults with the service.
-If a service request encounters such an exception, Dynatrace consider the request to be successful, regardless of the HTTP error code or any other information.
-You can select Add client-abort exception to add exception classes that indicate such situations.
+These exceptions indicate that a service call should not be considered as failed, for example, because the client aborted the operation.
+Although they are technical errors, in principle they don't count as failed requests because they aren't caused by faults with the service.
+If a request encounters such an exception in the root call of the service, Dynatrace considers the request to be successful, regardless of the HTTP error code or any other information.
+You can select Add exception to add exception classes that indicate such situations.

 There are situations in which your code (or third-party code that you don't control) returns exceptions that indicate a certain response and not an error.
 For example, the Thrift client for Cassandra returns a